mercari/mercari-engineering-ladder/en/MG6.md

 ## Ownership
 Promotes documentation and standardization, information and knowledge sharing, and fosters a culture of applying these practices across the **group.**

-Investigates risks **in development across companies and is recognized as a risk management expert in the group.**
+**Leads risk investigation and incident response measures in development across companies and is recognized as a risk management expert within the group.**

-**Encourages engineers across the group to focus on the process, not on individual responsibilities, and leads efforts to solve issues involving multiple companies.**
+**Leads efforts to solve issues involving multiple companies, such as by encouraging engineers in the group to focus on the process and not on individual responsibilities.**

 ### [Engineering Manager Skills]